 Archaeological testing program

 Roads and Maritime is carrying out an archaeological testing program, to inform the Strategic Conservation Management Plan for the project.
 We have engaged a team of archaeologists with experience in Aboriginal, historical and maritime archaeology to carry out this work.

-Throughout the testing program we will provide updates from certain testing locations, as provided by our independent archaeological contractor.
-The complete results, and findings of the testing program will be published in a detailed archaeological report and also inform part of the draft Strategic Conservation Management Plan, which will be subject to community consultation before being finalised.
+The results of the testing program will be published in a detailed archaeological report and also inform part of the draft Strategic Conservation Management Plan, which will be subject to community and stakeholder consultation before being finalised.

 Archaeological program methodologies